This post may contain affiliate links. Learn what that means for me and for you.

 10. Found cheap entertainment.

-I used to buy new books a lot, but during the pandemic when I read 70+ books, I actually started getting them for free as ebooks, which you can borrow from the library!
+I used to buy new books a lot but when I set out to read 70+ books, I started getting them for free as ebooks, which you can borrow from the library!

-Also, I went to local museums on free days (usually offered once a week or once a month) and I always took advantage of the Met’s “pay what you wish” tickets.
-I passed many afternoons and evenings paying $1 to stroll around the museum for hours!
+Also, I went to local museums on free days (usually offered once a week or once a month) and I always took advantage of “pay what you wish” tickets.
+I passed many afternoons and evenings paying $1 to stroll around museums for hours!